-Addressing Special Educational Needs
+Addressing Special Needs

 The Student Support Team, in cooperation with the appropriate administrator and student’s subject teacher(s), will identify exceptionalities of individual students (including the highly able) by the following methods:

-- Liaison with parents
+- Liaise with parents

-- Liaison with teachers
+- Liaise with teachers

 - Review of previous education history

-- Documentation of observations in the classroom
+- Conduct observations in the classroom

-- Subject teacher(s), including EAL where appropriate
+- Homeroom or Subject teacher(s),

-- In some cases, the student (especially older students) may be invited
+- In some cases, the student

-In situations where ISNS resources are insufficient in accommodating the student’s special educational needs, a recommendation of transfer to a different educational institution may be the most appropriate course of action.
+In situations where ISNS resources are insufficient in accommodating the student’s special needs, a recommendation of transfer to a different educational institution may be the most appropriate course of action.